U.S. Department of State Seal

 Staying Safe on Your Trip

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
-The Department of State provides Country-Specific Information for every country in the world about various issues, including health conditions, crime, currency or entry requirements, and any areas of instability.
+The Department of State provides country information for every country in the world about various issues, including health conditions, crime, currency or entry requirements, and any areas of instability.

 Staying in Touch on Your Trip

-When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
-Enrollment makes it possible for the U.S. Embassy in Sierra Leone, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
-Whether there is a family emergency in the United States or a crisis in Sierra Leone, enrollment assists the U.S. Embassy in reaching you.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the U.S. Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy or Consulate in Sierra Leone, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+Whether there is a family emergency in the United States or a crisis in Sierra Leone, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).